 The OHSA applies, with some prescribed limitations and conditions found in O. Reg.
 857: Teachers.
 The regulation includes the following:

-- a Principal and Vice-Principal or a teacher appointed by the employer to direct and supervise a school, or an organizational unit of a school, is a person who has charge of a school or authority over a teacher and exercises managerial functions — as such the Act's supervisor duties apply;
+• a principal and vice-principal or a teacher appointed by the employer to direct and supervise a school, or an organizational unit of a school, is a person who has charge of a school or authority over a teacher and exercises managerial functions — as such the Act's supervisor duties apply

-- if an employer of teachers establishes and maintains one joint health and safety committee (JHSC) for all of its teachers, that employer is deemed to be in compliance with subsection 9 (2) of the Act for its teachers (an employer may establish more than one teacher JHSC);
+• if an employer of teachers establishes and maintains one joint health and safety committee (JHSC) for all of its teachers, that employer is deemed to be in compliance with subsection 9 (2) of the Act for its teachers (an employer may establish more than one teacher JHSC)

-- the right to refuse work (Part V – OHSA) does not apply to teachers if circumstances are such that the life, health or safety of a pupil is in imminent jeopardy.
+• the right to refuse work (Part VOHSA) does not apply to teachers if circumstances are such that the life, health or safety of a pupil is in imminent jeopardy

 For further information on work refusals in the education sector, refer to Part V — Work Refusals, of this guide.
-For the official legal requirements, refer to the Ontario government website for Reg.
-857: Teachers.
-In addition, the following is a link to the Education Act for reference.

-Does the Act apply to the self-employed person?
+Does the Act apply to self-employed persons?

 If you still are not sure if the Act applies to you or your workplace